MicrosoftDocs/azure-docs/articles/container-service/kubernetes/container-service-kubernetes-oms.md

 # (DEPRECATED) Monitor an Azure Container Service cluster with Log Analytics

 > [!TIP]
-> For the updated version this article that uses Azure Kubernetes Service, see [here](../../azure-monitor/insights/container-insights-overview.md)
+> For the updated version this article that uses Azure Kubernetes Service, see [Azure Monitor for containers](../../azure-monitor/insights/container-insights-overview.md).

 [!INCLUDE [ACS deprecation](../../../includes/container-service-kubernetes-deprecation.md)]